HONGMOEJI/HONGMOEJI/README.md

-- 👀 I’m interested in Embedded System / Distributed Operating System
+- 👀 I’m interested in Embedded System / Data Mining and something can enhance your life !!